 There are dozens upon dozens of pumpkin farms within 45 minutes of downtown.
-Find one that goes that fits your needs.
+Find one that fits your needs.
 (Petting zoo?
 Pumpkin cannon?)

 6394 Sugar Creek Rd., Elkhorn

 The Apple Barn was built in the 1860s by a Norwegian immigrant and Civil War vet.
 With the war long forgotten, Apple Barn Orchard and Winery offers apple and pumpkin harvesting.
 The winery uses more than just grapes in its concoctions.
 Small batches of fruits, including strawberries grown on the grounds, turn into award-winning wines that can be sampled at the Apple Barn and at several markets in southeastern Wisconsin.

 2. Apple Holler

 Apple Holler, just north of the Illinois border, has long been Kenosha’s least-kept secret.
 Apple Holler’s fame comes from the desirability of its apples, apple cider, apple cider donuts, apple pie, and everything else that doesn’t include the namesake fruit — for instance, pumpkins!
 Outside of the mouthwatering sales floor, there are also pony rides, pedal carts to race, a giant slide, a full restaurant, pig races and plenty of fun to be had.

 The best time to go is from Sept.
 23-Oct.
 31 during Pumpkin Fest when there are rat and duck races, adult- and kid-sized jumping pillows, an inflatable obstacle course, straw bale art, and the Goatel 6 petting zoo.
 There’s plenty else going on at Basse’s, the most unique of which would be the pumpkin cannon, which kids and kids-at-heart can use to blast tiny pumpkins or launch candy into the fall sky.